17 August - 13 September 2022

 Grant period: 18–36 months

-Grant amount: 1 150 000 SEK per year.
-A further total of 50 000 SEK per year may be applied for, for one or more accompanying family members.
+Grant amount: 1 150 000 SEK per year may be applied for, plus a further 50 000 SEK per year in total for one or more accompanying family members

 - You will need to have a data management plan Opens in new window. for data generated within the research we award funds for.
 You must not send the plan to us, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or equivalent, and also that the plan will be maintained.